-Master's Clinical Mental Health Counseling students are required to pass a Comprehensive Examination as part of their degree requirements.
+Master's in Clinical Mental Health Counseling students are required to pass a Comprehensive Examination as part of their degree requirements.
 The exam is taken at the end of students' programs after all or nearly all of their coursework has been completed.

-The Program utilizes the Counselor Preparation Comprehensive Examination (CPCE) as the Program's comprehensive examination as part of the Online Master of Science in Clinical Mental Health Counseling degree requirements.
+The Program utilizes the Counselor Preparation Comprehensive Examination (CPCE) as the Program's comprehensive examination as part of the Master of Science in Clinical Mental Health Counseling degree requirements.
 The Center for Credentialing & Education (CCE), an affiliate of the National Board for Certified Counselors, Inc. (NBCC), developed the CPCE to assess counseling knowledge viewed as important by counselor educators.
 The CPCE is a knowledge-based examination that reflects the eight core curriculum areas approved by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The CPCE is designed as a summative evaluation that serves as an educational resource to measure pertinent and professionally relevant knowledge obtained by students during our counselor preparation program.
 The CPCE is not intended or designed as an alternate credentialing examination.
 Currently, the cost per student is \$75.00.
-The examination fee is set by the CCE and the CECP Department of fee changes.
-Applications and fees will be collected through the CECP Department website.
+The examination fee is set by the CCE and the CCE notifies the Department of fee changes.
+Applications and fees will be collected through the CECP Department.
+Application dates, fees, and deadlines are posted on the CECP Department website.